Aliases for GLYAT Gene

 GeneCards Summary for GLYAT Gene

 GLYAT (Glycine-N-Acyltransferase) is a Protein Coding gene.
 Diseases associated with GLYAT include Hairy Tongue and Substance-Induced Psychosis.
-Among its related pathways are Phase II conjugation and Amino Acid conjugation.
-GO annotations related to this gene include transferase activity, transferring acyl groups and glycine N-benzoyltransferase activity.
-An important paralog of this gene is GLYATL3.
+Among its related pathways are Tyrosine metabolism and Cytochrome P450 - arranged by substrate type.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and glycine N-benzoyltransferase activity.
+An important paralog of this gene is GLYATL2.

 UniProtKB/Swiss-Prot Summary for GLYAT Gene